Talus Atlantic 85 DO-DO launch carriage: Design

 The design is by Clayton Engineering Limited, who worked with the RNLI to produce the launch system.
 The carriage works in conjunction with Talus tractors which are used to deploy the Atlantic 85 inshore lifeboats.
 There are three versions of the carriage which includes a standard carriage and the option of a hydraulic power pack so that the angle of the launch can be changed to suit the conditions.
 The carriage launch platform has a main bed which elevates through 10° to achieve this feature.
 The third variant of the carriage has the elevation bed mounted on a rail carriage system.

 Operation

 Under normal launch conditions the lifeboat is loaded with its bow to the rear of the carriage to allow faster deployment.
 When the lifeboat is recovered it reverses back on to the launch bed.
 Depending on the sea condition the helmsman require good seamanship to achieve this.

+All of the following fleet details are referenced to the 2008–2026 Lifeboat Enthusiast Society Handbooks, with information retrieved directly from RNLI records.